 - You do not have time to conduct multiple in-person job interviews in a given time

-As recruiters, you must also display basic etiquette when arranging virtual interviews for candidates.
+As a hiring manager, you must also display basic etiquette and closely follow your organisation’s interview code of conduct when arranging virtual interviews for job candidates.
 These tips will give you a good head start:

 - Mutually set a date and time for the interview